hellafolk/hellafolk.github.io/index.md

 ---

 ### Background
 Raised on the shores of the Chesapeake Bay and now based in Eldorado Springs, I’m passionate about the intersections of Earth systems, technology, and community.
-Also a lover of flying things—be it airplanes, ideas, or the occasional rogue kite.
+Also a lover of flying things... be it airplanes, ideas, or the occasional boomerand.

 I’m especially excited about:
 - Expanding instrumentation and figuring out how to interpret the data